Laura + Scott

 I had no idea but I did know I had a passion for animals.

-I decided to do something useful while I mulled over my life and became a shelter volunteer, despite being nervous that it would emotionally overwhelm me.
+I decided to do something useful while mulling over my life and became a shelter volunteer, despite being nervous that it would emotionally overwhelm me.
 Little did I know that simple act would change my life.
 I quickly became a respite care provider for homeless dogs, as well as a shelter photographer and social media manager, crafting adoption campaigns.

-As naturally as the sun rises, once word got out that I could provide exclusive care, foster and pet sitting requests started to come in.
+As naturally as the sun rises, once word got out that I could provide this degree of exclusive care, foster and pet sitting requests started to come in.
 My shelter work had also evolved into my becoming an animal welfare advocate (with a blog on ChicagoNow), working for a couple years as admin support for a positive dog training company and becoming a Board Member for a local animal rescue.

 And that is how my passion pulled me into my new life.
 I don't think I've ever worked harder, but I can't imagine my life any other way now.
 It's the most fulfilled I've ever felt.